The Gathering (group respite)

 Each program site meets 2-4 times per month and accommodates a group of 8-10 participants (person experiencing memory loss).
 There is one volunteer for every participant.

-The caregiver and their loved one will meet a Gathering staff professional for an assessment prior to enrollment.
+The caregiver and the person they care for will meet a Gathering staff professional for an assessment prior to enrollment.

 A Day at The Gathering